-3.11 Miscellaneous Items
+3.11 MISCELLANEOUS ITEMS

-- .1 This Section to provide and place concrete, formwork and reinforcing and/or grout fill for all concrete work shown on or implied by the Drawings and Specifications. - .2 DRY-PACK GROUT: Provide and install specified non-shrink grout as required, in accordance with manufacturer's directions. - .3 REINFORCED MASONRY LINTELS: Where required, provide reinforcing and place concrete in accordance with the Typical Notes and Details on the drawings. - .4 VERTICAL MASONRY WALL REINFORCING BARS: Provide, for installation by the Mason, bars as required by the drawings and typical details.

-- .5 MASONRY GROUT: Co-ordinate with the Mason for supply and installation of grout.
-Grout as specified on the drawings. - .6 BONDING AGENT: Provide and install specified agent as required in accordance with manufacturer's directions. - .7 DRILLED AND SET ANCHORS AND DOWELS:

-Provide and install the specified products and materials as required in accordance with manufacturer's directions.
-Refer also to Section 05 05 19 Post Installed Anchors.
+- .1 This Section to Provide and place concrete, formwork and reinforcing and/or grout fill for all concrete work shown on or implied by the Drawings and Specifications. - .2 DRY-PACK GROUT: Provide and install specified non-shrink grout as required, in accordance with manufacturer's directions. - .3 REINFORCED MASONRY LINTELS: Where required, Provide reinforcing and place concrete in accordance with the Typical Notes and Details on the Drawings. - .4 VERTICAL MASONRY WALL REINFORCING BARS: Provide, for installation by the Mason, bars as required by the Drawings and typical details. - .5 MASONRY GROUT: Co-ordinate with the Mason for supply and installation of grout. - .6 Grout as specified on the Drawings. - .7 BONDING AGENT: Provide and install specified agent as required in accordance with manufacturer's directions. - .8 DRILLED AND SET ANCHORS AND DOWELS: Provide and install the specified Products and materials as required in accordance with manufacturer's directions. - .9 CONCRETE TOPPING